FZJ-JSC/JUBE/docs/advanced.rst

 To use these values, the user had to specify the pattern name followed by ``_<statistic_option>``, e.g. ``pattern_name_last`` (the pattern_name itself will always be the first match).

-A example describing the reduce option can be found in ``examples/statistic``.
+An example for multiple matches and the statistic values can be found in ``examples/statistic``.

 The input file ``statistic.xml``: